 Corner of Chelmsford Road & Baldwin Ave, Asquith

-Mills Park in Asquith has an oval with a track around it, perfect for riding bikes or running.
-The park also has a nice playground, tennis courts and plenty of grass to run around.
+Mills Park in Asquith features an oval track, ideal for biking or running.
+The park also features a nice playground, tennis courts, and plenty of grass for running around.

 24. Wahroonga Park, Wahroonga